The Fundamentals of Mortgage Banking

 The Loan Process

 Mortgage lending may sound like a mysterious process, but it can be broken down into some simple core concepts.
 There are a couple of things to remember to help you understand the process.
-(Note that hte following information is for educational purposes only.)
+(Note that the following information is for educational purposes only.)

 The first concept to understand is the concept of the secondary market.
 The vast majority of loans that are originated today are sold to one of three places; FNMA (Fannie Mae), FHLMC (Freddie Mac), and GNMA (Ginnie Mae).
 These primary players and a handful of smaller ones that act in a similar fashion make up the secondary market.